Ambassador programme

 - Skilled content curator

-- Public case studies that embrace similar or better philosophies
+- Fresh public case studies that embrace similar or better philosophies — recent work, not a back catalogue

 - Constructive feedback on the SGEP or the assessments